Gangjiang1/Gangjiang1.github.io/_pages/about.md

 📄 Jun.
 2024 – My first-authored paper, [A Deep Learning-Based Bayesian Framework for High-Resolution Calibration of Building Energy Models](https://doi.org/10.1016/j.enbuild.2024.114755), has been published in *Energy & Buildings*.

 📢 Jun.
-2024 – I will be speaking about [Natural Language Auto-Modeling with Fine-tuning LLMs](https://www.proquest.com/openview/390f54178cb137415c002b116d3ffe2c/1?pq-origsite=gscholar&cbl=34619) at the *ASHRAE Annual Conference* in Indianapolis, Indiana.
+2024 – I will be speaking about [Natural Language Auto-Modeling via Fine-tuning LLMs](https://www.proquest.com/openview/390f54178cb137415c002b116d3ffe2c/1?pq-origsite=gscholar&cbl=34619) at the *ASHRAE Annual Conference* in Indianapolis, Indiana.

 📄 May.
 2024 – My first-authored paper, [EPlus-LLM: A Large Language Model-Based Computing Platform for Automated Building Energy Modeling](https://doi.org/10.1016/j.apenergy.2024.123431), has been published in *Applied Energy*.